ascott18/WoWXMLForSublimeText/README.md

 A special syntax definition for Sublime Text 2 that will parse Lua scripts embedded within the XML files that are part of World of Warcraft interface modifications.

+It is untested with Sublime Text 3 but it should work just fine.

 Installation
 ------------